Post Office Recurring Deposit Scheme

-- These accounts can be easily transferred from one post office to another.
+- Transferring of these accounts can be easy from one post office to another.

-- The RD account can be opened by cash as well as the cheque.
+- Opening of the RD account by cash as well as the cheque.
 In case of cheque, the deposited amount date would be the date of the presentation of the cheque.

 - If a person deposits their instalments through cheque, the date of cheque credited into the government account would be treated as the date of deposit.

 - If found any default in any month, then the depositor must pay the default amount along with the default penalty and after which the current month deposit can be made.

 - The default penalty will be charged at 5 paise for each Rs.
 5 deposited.
 After the regular defaults for 4 times, the account becomes discontinued.

 - It can be recovered in 2 months, but if the same is not activated within this specified period, no further deposit can be made with this account.

 - The rebate is too available if the customer deposits at least 6 advance instalments.

 - Changing of a single account into a joint account and vice versa.